 A Reuters report, published in July 2019, states that Oman has decided to delay the implementation of VAT until 2021.

 Qatar was expected to introduce a VAT system in 2019.
 However, no definitive date for the implementation has been revealed by the Qatari tax authorities.

 Previously, there was caution in Qatar around the introduction of the VAT.
 According to Doha Bank CEO R Seetharaman the implementation of VAT in Qatar “depends on several factors like the fiscal policy, revenue streams and commodity prices.
-The recent budget announced by Qatar 2017 is quite comprehensive, and my opinion is that VAT might be deferred here to assess how it works out in countries of the region where it will be implemented soon.”
+My opinion is that VAT might be deferred here to assess how it works out in countries of the region where it will be implemented soon.”

 Lessons learned from Saudi Arabia & UAE implementations

 Difficulties related to that fact that these were full introductions of new VAT systems.
 As a result, the main focus was not on foreign suppliers of digital services to consumers in these GCC Member States.
 The focus and energy of tax authorities were, naturally, that local companies got it right.

 One major source of confusion, for example, has been on the issue of a sales threshold.
 Thresholds only apply to local suppliers.
 No sales threshold exists (in the Saudi Arabian and the UAE implementations) for foreign-based digital service suppliers with consumers in these GCC Member States.

 The rules that specifically relate to foreign-based suppliers were published slightly later than the original VAT rules.
 This meant that for example in Saudi Arabia, the requirement for an agent was revealed after the original VAT implementation date of January 1, 2018.
 This requirement was confirmed in early February, as a result, registrations have been slightly delayed.